eraflo/AdministrationR-seauAutomatisation/README.md

 - __$global:RootPath__ : the root path of the project
 - __$global:restart__ : use to indicate if you want to restart the device at the end of the script's execution
 - __$global:LogFilePath__ : the path to the log file of the script which is executed

+## Write-HostAndLog
+Function permitting to write something in the console and in the file log of the executed script.
+You can use it in all your script, even module, because it is import directly in the entry point of the project.